 And into this quagmire where nothing is logical Mr. Spock, wades Morrissey.

 The latest uproar has been in response to his “Fuck the Guardian” T-shirt unveiled at a recent LA gig.
 The Guardian being one of many mainstream papers where honesty and journalism have evaporated in favor of propagating a politically correct agenda.

 As Morrissey points out: "We are all called racist now, and the word is actually meaningless.
 It’s just a way of changing the subject.
 When someone calls you racist, what they are saying is ‘hmm, you actually have a point, and I don’t know how to answer it, so perhaps if I distract you by calling you a bigot we’ll both forget how enlightened your comment was’.”

-The lyrics and imagery of the Smiths are forever draped in post-industrial mid-eighties Manchester, a city that struggled to find new purpose following the demise of the Northern textile industry.
+The lyrics and imagery of the Smiths are forever draped in post-industrial mid-eighties Manchester, a city that struggled to find purpose following the demise of the Northern textile mills.
 The Kitchen Sink dramas of the 1960s.
 Scooters and stovepipes.
 Rain-soaked footpaths and cardigans.
 The literary legacy of Wilde, Yeats and Byron.
 Englishness.